aws/aws-lc/README.md

 # AWS libcrypto (AWS-LC)

-Hi, AWS-LC is a general-purpose cryptographic library maintained by the AWS Cryptography team for AWS and their customers.
+Greetings, AWS-LC is a general-purpose cryptographic library maintained by the AWS Cryptography team for AWS and their customers.
 It іs based on code from the Google BoringSSL project and the OpenSSL project.